-If you are struggling for painting time during the week, then start trying to incorporate some drawing sessions instead.
-This will improve your painting and save you much preparation and clean up time that comes with painting.
+If you are struggling with painting time during the week, then start trying to incorporate some drawing sessions instead.
+This will improve your painting and save you much preparation and clean-up time that comes with painting.

-If you want to learn more about drawing, then I would check out these books by Andrew Loomis:
+If you want to learn more about drawing, then I would check out any books by Andrew Loomis.

 If you paint regularly, then you should not need to thoroughly clean your paintbrushes after each session.
 The most important part of retaining the quality of your paintbrushes is keeping them moist when you are not using them.

 As soon as you let your paintbrushes dry, they are damaged.
 You can recover them to a certain extent, but probably never to top quality.

 For oil painting, you can dip your paintbrushes in a slow drying oil (like poppyseed oill) and they will be fine to sit for a few days.
 You can read more about cleaning your oil paintbrushes here.
 You should also check out this video from Draw Mix Paint:

 For acrylic painting, you can rest them in a shallow pool of water (though for your high-quality brushes I would clean them after your session).

 For watercolor painting, well the cleaning up should be very easy so I would clean up.

 Tip 3 – Small Paintings During the Week, Large on the Weekend

 This is a strategy I like to use when working full-time in something other than art.